hypo69/hypo/pytest/gemini/src/README.md

 3. **Example Fixtures:**  Example fixtures are provided, but you need to create actual fixtures with relevant data for your specific tests.
 The current placeholders are incomplete; you need to replace them with real data.

-4. **Error Handling:** The example now demonstrates how to use `pytest.raises` to test exceptions.
+4. **Error Handling:** The example now demonStartes how to use `pytest.raises` to test exceptions.
 This is essential for robustness.
 You should adapt this to the expected exceptions in your code.

 **How to use this template:**